 - Community engagement: Donations or volunteering in the community you service

-- Empathetic marketing
+- Empathetic marketing with an emotional connection

-Compassion is a helpful component for any brand, but companies within the hospitality and health industries may particularly benefit from this brand characteristic.
+Compassion is a helpful component for any successful brand, but companies within the hospitality and health industries may particularly benefit from this brand characteristic.

 Despite being a highly desired brand characteristic, consumers don’t inherently trust brands.
 For instance, 36% of social media users believe brands regularly post clickbait or misleading content.
 Even more consumers aren’t at all interested in branded content.